omnisat/lasereyes-mono/packages/lasereyes/README.md

 ## Sponsors

-If you find Laser Eyes useful or use it for work, please consider [sponsoring Laser Eyes](https://github.com/sponsors/omnisat).
+If you find Lasereyes useful or use it for work, please consider [sponsoring Laser Eyes](https://github.com/sponsors/omnisat).
 Thank you 🙏

 <p>
 <a href="https://www.utxo.management/" style="margin-right: 40px;">